bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach provides a function once for each array element.
+It affects and changes the original array.
+Map does not affect the original array and returns a new one.

 2. What is the difference between a function and a method?

+Function:
+    * may be named or anonymous
+    * independent code includes logic and passes parameters to be stored/used somewhere else.
+    * defined outside of class

+Method:
+    * called in reference to an object
+    * defined inside the class

 3. What is closure?

+Closure:
+    * combination of function and lexical environment within which that function was declared.
+    * when a function is declared, a new scope is created - a functional scope.
+    * variables or functions declared within that function have the ability to reach outward for context, but never inward.
+    * keeps track of memory and stores for later.

 4. Describe the four rules of the 'this' keyword.

+Types of "this keyword" binding:

+1) Window Binding: points to window ... everything on the page.
+It doesn't know what you're actually pointing to.
+It's like pointing to the entire forest.
+Using "use strict" prevents anything from binding to window.

+2) Implicit Binding: automatic.
+Points to a particular tree in the forest.
+Only works on objects.

+3) Explicit Binding: for functions.
+Uses "call, bind, or apply."
+When using the apply() function the parameter must be placed in an array.
+Call() accepts both an array of parameters and a parameter itself.
+Call is instant.
+The bind() method creates a new function where “this” refers to the parameter in the parenthesis.

+4) New keyword Binding: The new keyword in front of any function turns the function call into constructor call and below things occurred when new keyword put in front of function.
+A brand new empty object gets created.

+Rules for determining which binding is used:

+Is the function called by new?
+Is the function called by call(), apply(), or bind()?
+Is the function called as a method, ie: obj.func()?
+Is the function called in the global scope?

+If strict mode is enabled, return undefined.
+Otherwise, return the global object, ie: window.

 5. Why do we need super() in an extended class?

+The super keyword is used to access and call functions on an object's parent.

 ## Project Set up